Muntinlupa: Demographics

+As of the 2024 census, Muntinlupa has a population of 552,225, with a density of 13,671.6 inhabitants per square kilometre or 35,409 inhabitants per square mile.

 Demonym

 People from Muntinlupa are referred to as Muntinlupeño as an adaptation from the standard Spanish suffix -(eñ/n)o.

 Language

 The native language of Muntinlupa is Tagalog, but the majority of the residents can understand and speak English.

 Religion

 People in Muntinlupa are mainly Roman Catholic.
 Catholic churches in Muntinlupa fall under the jurisdiction of the Diocese of Parañaque, with about 11 parishes within Muntinlupa.

-Other religions in Muntinlupa include various Protestant denominations, Iglesia ni Cristo, Members Church of God International, The Church of Jesus Christ of Latter-day Saints, Hinduism, Buddhism and Islam.
+Other religions in Muntinlupa include various Protestant denominations, Iglesia ni Cristo, Members Church of God International, The Church of Jesus Christ of Latter-day Saints (which has a temple in Alabang), Hinduism, Buddhism and Islam.

 Economy

 Skyline of Filinvest City, the central business district of Muntinlupa.

+Mandaluyong has the eighth-highest per capita GDP of the country at (US$8,700).

 Barangay Alabang, part of the second district of Muntinlupa, has undergone tremendous growth mainly due to a development boom in the late 1990s.
 The development of two large-scale commercial real estate projects namely; the Filinvest Corporate City and Ayala Land's Madrigal Business Park, changed the landscape of Muntinlupa from what was once vast fields of cow pasture in the late 1980s, into a supercity that houses new residential, business, industrial and commercial establishments.

 The Muntinlupa "Business One-Stop-Shop" is recognized in the 2014 World Cities Summit in Singapore in its effectiveness in reducing the number of steps in acquiring a Business Permit.